 In brief, the following factors are important in driving the fundamental investment rational for farmland:

 Cash Returns – Farmland is a performing asset, generating modest cash returns of 4-6%, depending on location and crop.

 Land Scarcity – There are approximately 3.5 billion acres of arable land in the world with the potential for adding a mere 20% over the next 20 years.

 Bio-fuels – Agriculture and energy markets are now bound together by federal mandates for renewable fuels.
-The USDA estimates that 40.5% of the U.S. corn crop was used for ethanol in 2011 and 43.1% was used in 2013.
+The USDA forecasts 38% of the U.S. corn crop will be used for ethanol in 2017.

 Low Farm Sector Debt Levels – The U.S. farm sector has a healthy Balance Sheet.
 Current debt to assets ratios are at 40-year lows and 78% of Iowa farmland is free of debt.

 U.S. Infrastructure – From transportation and storage networks to the stability of Government programs and the know-how at U.S. universities, the U.S. farm sector has the ability to grow and efficiently market large volumes of feed and foodstuffs.